Category: Musings

 How to Move Foward

-But when it comes to think about the future, and the impulse to make a choice, the truth is we don’t actually know where the limits of our free will lie.
+But when it comes to thinking about the future, and the impulse to make a choice, the truth is we don’t actually know where the limits of our free will lie.

-But at the end of the day, as adaptable as we are, we are also incredibly habitual.
+At the end of the day, as adaptable as we are, we are also incredibly habitual.
 There is a reason why the school and university systems exist.
-Like with anything, any kind of change takes a system in which it’s introduced constantly, over and over.
-You want change in your life, it might help to build a curriculum for yourself.
+Like with anything, any kind of change takes a system in which the things around change are introduced to us constantly and consistently, over and over.
+You want change in your life,?
+It might help to build a curriculum for yourself.
 Learn it, study it, turn up for it.
 And you’ll see, if you don’t really want change, you’ll have all sort of excuses.
 “I can’t dedicate the time, there are other things I have to deal with right now…, this is not a top priority right now…” Ok.
 You do you.
+I’ll do me.

 But then again, maybe you have no choice.